OpenMPT/openmpt/README.md

          -  xmp-openmpt: Requires Visual Studio with MFC.

-     -  You will need the Winamp 5 SDK and the xmplay SDK if you want to compile the plugins for these 2 players:
+     -  You will need the Winamp 5 SDK and the XMPlay SDK if you want to compile the plugins for these 2 players:

          -  Winamp 5 SDK: